The Department manages Crown land that is affected by contamination and information regarding hazard control.

 In April 2013, the State Government, led by the Department of Planning, Lands and Heritage (the Department) commenced NLTP Phase 1 to assess the presence and distribution of lead tailings within the Northampton townsite.
 From 2013 to 2014, a systematic property inspection program was undertaken across participating properties.
-The free property inspection program was extended throughout Phase 1 by the Project Steering Committee, to ensure that as many landowners as possible had the chance to participate.
-This included a final call in 2016, with Phase 1 closeout works completed in November 2016.
 In total, 743 properties were investigated for lead tailings.
 This represents 98% of all land parcels in the townsite.

-Between February 2018 and February 2019, 136 parcels of land within the Northampton town site that were impacted by lead tailings were remediated as part of Phase 2 Part A of the NLTP.
-At most properties it was possible to remove all tailings materials.
-However, where tailings had been used under structures or were not easily accessible, they were safely contained in-situ.
-This included the use of geofabric warning barriers over and around deposits of tailings not accessible for removal.
-Over 17,000 cubic metres of tailings and tailings impacted soils were taken to a temporary storage facility established at the Wheal Ellen site.
-This is a former lead mine located on the outskirts of town that has been abandoned and is now Crown land managed by the Department.
+Between February 2018 and February 2019, 136 parcels of land within the Northampton townsite, that were impacted by lead tailings, were remediated.
+During remediation, over 17,000 cubic metres of tailings and tailings impacted soils were taken to a temporary storage facility established at the Wheal Ellen site.
+This is a former abandoned lead mine located on the outskirts of town that is now Crown land managed by the Department.

-Throughout the NLTP, the Department has worked with the Shire of Northampton, the Departments of Health, Water and Environmental Regulation, and Mines, Industry Regulation and Safety, and other community and industry stakeholders.
-The Department will continue to work with all of these stakeholders throughout Phase 2 Part B.
+Throughout the NLTP, the Department has consulted and worked with key stakeholders, including property owners, Traditional Owners, the Shire of Northampton, the Departments of Health, Water and Environmental Regulation, and Mines, Industry Regulation and Safety, and other community and industry stakeholders.
+The Department will continue to work with all of these stakeholders during ongoing investigations and management of the NLTP.

 The Contaminated Sites Branch can be contacted via email@example.com.